zhou533/ZQLabel/README.md

 ZQLabel
 =======
 This label view support hyberlinks and custom emoji.
-It can automatically detect links and make them touchable.
+It can automatically detect links, color them and make them touchable.
+And you can use bracket (eg. [smile]) to indicate your customized emoji.